FAQ

 • Shoreline-Lake Forest Park Senior Center

 We welcome your donation anytime of the year!
-To donate, simply go to our Donate page.
-We would love to see you at our annual breakfast in February.
+You can click here to make a gift.
+We would love to see you at our annual breakfast and auction in April.
 How about buying a table and asking your colleagues and friends to join in the celebration?
 Watch our website for details.